Quaden2307/flight-price-predictor/documentation/live_data_logging.md

 Second, runtime is creeping up alongside the slow-API pattern.
 Last three days: 5h 15m → 6h 23m → 8h 28m.
 The 6 AM PDT start still leaves comfortable margin before the next 6 AM trigger (today finished at ~11:42 AM PDT), so no overlap risk yet.
 But if runtime keeps doubling, the safe margin disappears fast.
 Worth pre-thinking a circuit-breaker or earlier start time if runtime crosses ~16 hours, well before the actual overlap point.

 Modeling-start math: need ~28K more rows in 7 days.
 At the current ~3,900/day rate that's right on the line.
 May 31 still feasible but increasingly tight.

+---

+## May 26, 2026

+Run 19: 3,758 offers, 0 failures, 0 retry events, ~7m 51s runtime (10:00 → 10:08 UTC).
+Cumulative dataset now 75,591 rows across 19 runs.
+NULL audit clean, price $35-$5,647, trip duration 0-58d, lead time 0-188d.

+Two things worth recording.

+First, the slow-API stretch broke.
+After three 5-8h runs in a row (May 23/24/25), today finished in under 8 minutes — the fastest run since May 20.
+Consistent with the May 23 mental model that slow days and fast days mix unpredictably; one fast day doesn't mean the slow streak is over for good, but it confirms the API hasn't permanently shifted into slow-mode.

+Second, the offer-count drift continues.
+3,758 is a new single-run low.
+Last five runs: 3,992 → 3,870 → 3,861 → 3,814 → 3,758, all under 4,000, all monotonically declining.
+Five-in-a-row downward isn't noise anymore — there's a real per-day yield erosion happening on the TravelPayouts side.
+Still nothing actionable from my end (the request set hasn't changed), but the math on May 31 keeps getting tighter: at ~3,800/day I need ~5.4 more runs to hit 96K, which puts me at ~June 1 instead of May 31.
+Still close enough that I'd call it on-track-with-no-buffer rather than slipping.

+The $5,647 outlier from yesterday is still in the daily max — same NYC→PAR Air France row carried forward in matched-flight comparisons, no new equivalent today.
+Haven't dug into the raw_offer JSON yet to confirm the business-class-leak hypothesis.
+Adding that to the queue for a quieter day.